cpjobling/eg-259-songs/README.md

 # EG-259 Songs

 A simple application used as a demo in one of my courses.
+This file has been translated from the [DokWiki original](http://eng-hope.swan.ac.uk/dokuwiki/eg-259:practicals:5).
+That version should be considered out of date!

 ## Live "Ruby on Rails" Demo